pymupdf/PyMuPDF/docs/recipes-common-issues-and-their-solutions.rst

 .. _RecipesCommonIssuesAndTheirSolutions:

 ==========================================
-Recipes: Common Issues and their Solutions
+Common Issues and their Solutions
 ==========================================